Kicksecure/tb-updater/README.md

 enabled, that no package manager is currently running and that Tor finished bootstrapping before download attempts.

+Supports being run inside chroot and from Debian maintainer postinst script.

+Qubes integration:

+- Up-to-date browser versions made available to freshly created AppVMs and DispVMs.
+- In DispVM mounts browser folder which resides in root image to user home folder rather than copying for faster browser startup.

 This package is produced independently of, and carries no guarantee from, The Tor Project.